MusicNews

 After Europe went on hiatus in 1992, Haugland recorded and toured with bands like Brazen Abbot, Clockwise, Last Autumn’s Dream, Europe colleague John Norum and former Black Sabbath / Deep Purple vocalist Glenn Hughes.
 In 1998 Haugland recorded a cover version of the Black Sabbath song “Changes”, for the Ozzy Osbourne tribute album Ozzified.
 When he’s not on the road or in the studio, he works as a host on the radio channel 106.7 Rockklassiker in Stockholm and every now and then he plays drums in the studio.

-One thought on “INTERVIEW: Samantha Lamb Talks to Ian Haugland ahead of Europe “Walk The Earth” Gig in Belfast
+6 thoughts on “INTERVIEW: Samantha Lamb Talks to Ian Haugland ahead of Europe “Walk The Earth” Gig in Belfast

 Leave a Reply